chibondking/target_appium/README.md

 this case, the issue on the app is not a functional one, rather it is non-functional.
 The issue on the server side is a functional one given that it did not deliver the expected result.

--- Application Side: If an application is not behaving according to specifications and I have eliminated any possible issues on the server (i.e. by sending the same API requests as the app would and verifying the responses) then I can reproduce the issue and capture the requests the application is making to the server at each step and look at how the application is proceeding through a particular user flow and the content displayed within the app.
-Example:
+<b>Application Side</b>: If an application is not behaving according to specifications and I have eliminated any possible
+issues on the server (i.e. by sending the same API requests as the app would and verifying the responses) then I can reproduce the issue and capture the requests the application is making to the server at each step and look at how the application is proceeding through a particular user flow and the content displayed within the app.

+<b>Example</b>:

 If I enter in a zip code of 60606 in the Target mobile app to locate a store, and the server responds with stores within 60606 but the mobile app displays stores in 90210 then I have discovered a functional issue that resides within the app itself.

 ## Is this a functional or nonfunctional issue?
--- Covered above.
+* Covered above.

 # If you did encounter a bug, include how you would articulate the issue in a ticket for the development team

 I ran across an issue in testing the Target mobile app intermittently where the application would time out when rendering the full SearchResultsPage, which would cause a test failure.
 Let's assume the following:

--- The issue is a server side issue (assume that there is a bug somewhere in the search functionality) -- No network latency
+* The issue is a server side issue (assume that there is a bug somewhere in the search functionality)
+* No network latency

 Given the specs are:
 - Search for Product X (default search settings is based on 'relevance', which means Product X should display first.